civicrm/civicrm-dev-docs/docs/api/interfaces.md

 #### API Key Extension

 There is now an [API Key Extension](https://civicrm.org/extensions/api-key) which can help manage API Keys of users.
 If you have enough permissions after installing the extension you will see an API Key Tab appear on the contact screens.
 You can then add / edit / delete API keys as necessary.
 To delete a key just blank the value

 #### Using the API Explorer.

-As per the [Stack Echange Thread](http://civicrm.stackexchange.com/questions/9945/how-do-i-set-up-an-api-key-for-a-user) It is possible to set the users API Key through the exploer.
+As per the [Stack Echange Thread](http://civicrm.stackexchange.com/questions/9945/how-do-i-set-up-an-api-key-for-a-user) It is possible to set the users API Key through the explorer.

-### Options Parameters and Chaining in the rest Interface.
+### Options Parameters and Chaining in the REST Interface.

 When using options in the REST Interface they need to be in array format.
 This also applies to chaining of API calls.
 This will mean that users will need to ensure that the arrays are properly html encoded before sending the request.
-Examples of using Options and Cahining are below
+Examples of using Options and Chaining are below

 ```
 http://example.org/civicrm/extern/rest.php?entity=GroupContact&action=get&group_id=2&options[limit]=25&options[offset]=50